-Since one of ABSA's goals is to promote biosafety as a scientific discipline and to provide a forum for the exchange of biosafety information, the Mentoring Process was established in 2005 to formally promote the exchange of experience-based biosafety knowledge.
-Many ABSA members have been privileged to have a mentor in the workplace or in an informal relationship.
-But, there are many new ABSA members who don't have someone at the workplace to consult with, or are not comfortable contacting a stranger to seek information.
-Since Biosafety is not a field where all of the answers are found in books or via classroom-based training, Mentoring provides the opportunity to acquire real experience-based knowledge.
+Since one of the goals of ABSA International is to promote biosafety as a scientific discipline and to provide a forum for the exchange of biosafety information, the Mentoring Program was established in 2005 to formally promote the exchange of experience-based biosafety knowledge.
+Many ABSA members have been privileged to have a mentor in the workplace or in an informal relationship, but, there are many new ABSA members who don’t have someone at the workplace to consult with, or are not comfortable contacting a stranger to seek information.
+Since biosafety is not a field where all of the answers are found in books or via classroom-based training, ABSA’s Mentoring Program provides the opportunity to acquire real experience-based knowledge.

 Mentoring relationships will be mutually agreed upon as to goals, time span, type of interaction, etc. Some pairs may want to interact only by phone or e-mail, while others will want to arrange a site visit for an in-depth experience.
-In any event, it will be up to the participants to decide how they wish to proceed.
-In order to be matched by the ABSA Mentoring Committee, both the Mentor and Mentee have to be current ABSA members.
+It will be up to the participants to decide how they wish to proceed.
+In order to be matched by the ABSA Mentoring Committee, both the Mentor and Mentee must be current ABSA members.

-Mentors and Mentees can refer to the "Rules of the Road" (PDF 23KB) for suggestions on setting up a relationship.
+Mentors and Mentees can refer to the “Rules of the Road” (PDF 274KB) for suggestions on setting up a relationship.

-Mentors and Mentees will be asked to fill in a "Progress Report" (PDF 34KB) after 6 months of interaction (this will be required for CBSP Certification Maintenance points).
+Mentors and Mentees will be asked to fill in a “Progress Report” (PDF 263KB) after 6 months of interaction (this will be required for CBSP Certification Maintenance points).